-As time marches on, I recognize a stronger acknowledgement of nature even amongst those who barely paid attention when they were younger.
+As time marches on, the blithe disregard for nature from modern civilization has given way to a mad dash to rekindle this relationship before the worst case scenario becomes inevitable.
+This has deep implications for the way WE live our lives going forward.
+However, it ain’t gonna be easy.
 The distractions of technology, career and the chase for the almighty dollar mean that the rest of the animals and plants we share this planet with for a brief moment are basically strangers to us.
 How can they aid us in achieving optimal health?

-In the midst of a pandemic, WE have to come up with better solutions for answering many problems surrounding our lifestyles and how our ways of life will have to change, in some ways quite drastically, to make it through the challenges this century intends to throw at us.
+As the past two years have made abundantly clear, WE have to come up with better solutions for living on this planet if we’re going to make it through this century intact.
 That means drawing up a new compact with nature, and reintroducing ourselves to how it can heal us.

-While it might appear odd, it’s only been since the turn of the century that the concept of Lifestyle Medicine began its gradual adoption within physical health.
-Considering how many illnesses, from diabetes to hear disease, stem in part from lifestyle disorders, that’s quite surprising.
+It’s only been since the turn of the century that the concept of Lifestyle Medicine began its gradual adoption within physical health.
+Considering how many illnesses, from diabetes to heart disease, stem in part from lifestyle disorders, that’s quite surprising.
 This of course involves nutrition, and it’s a big reason why food is one of Medicine Box’s Seven Pillars.
 It’s gotten to the point where the Zuckerberg San Francisco General Hospital now has a Therapeutic Food Pantry for patients, where food is specifically prescribed for individual conditions.

 PLANTS CAN HEAL YOUR MIND AND YOUR BODY

-This is key for us at Medicine Box – for us, you don’t have physical health without mental health, and our health care system’s over prioritization of one at the other’s expense must end, full stop.
-You may have heard of St. John’s Wort for moderate depression.
+This is key for us at Medicine Box – for us, you don’t have physical health without mental health, and our health care system’s overprioritization of one at the other’s expense must end, full stop.
+As anyone who’s ever attended to a houseplant knows, just having plants around can do a world of good when keeping people calm and attached to life itself.
+As for natural mental health supplements, you may have heard of St. John's Wort for moderate depression.
 There’s also valerian, which we have used for years in our Equanimity tincture for its calming effects.
-As anyone who’s ever attended to a houseplant knows, just having plants around can do a world of good when keeping people calm and attached to life itself.
+However, we have found that valerian works best in entourage with other soothing herbs such as catnip and skullcap, and when you cross that with CBD and CBN, it’s pretty hard to upset you afterwards.

 IT DOESN’T EVEN HAVE TO BE A PLANT FOR IT TO BE MEDICINE